 The box is a bit longer and more traditional in design than the tiny cubes of 2016.
 I did love those cubes but the presentation on the Mason V3 does feel a little premium especially when you lift the lid.
 Inside the presentation is much more pristine with better spacing and multi-layered.

-On the top level, you have the small screw top metal carry case with the warranty card on the opposite side.
+On the top level, you have the small screw-top metal carry case with the warranty card on the opposite side.
 The screw case is actually made out of titanium rather than the usual aluminum.
 Two reasons for that.
-One it is sturdier and two its silent when screwing and unscrewing, unlike the aluminum version.
+One it is sturdier and two it is silent when screwing and unscrewing, unlike the aluminum version.

 Underneath you receive a cleaning cloth and a handy MEC (magnetic earphone clip) cable organizer strap which doubles up a shirt clip.
 The new strap is pretty nice actually as it is not a click button but a soft suede strap with a magnet underneath so it just snaps together real easy.
 Subtle but useful stuff like this titillates me.